CirQuS-UTS/QuanGuru/README.md

 ## (Rough) Development Plan

 QuantumToolbox is already simple enough and stable.
-In parallel to future developments of classes, further additions and improvements can be implemented in QuantumToolbox.
-I already have functions (for special state creations, operator norm etc.) in my repo under possibleFutureQuantumToolbox.
+In parallel to future developments of classes, further additions and improvements is going to be implemented in QuantumToolbox.
+There are already other functions (for special state creations, operator norm etc.) in another private repo under possibleFutureQuantumToolbox.
 These functions and more can be implemented into QuantumToolbox with proper tests, documentation etc.

 ### 1. Short term plan for the improvements on current code